Airlines urge regulators to work together to return 737 MAX to service

+Airlines are now warning of the prospect of flights being disrupted beyond the end of the busy summer period when the grounding of over 300 MAX jets and a delivery halt affecting at least 100 more has caused cancellations and high leasing bills.

+The 737 MAX was grounded worldwide in March in the wake of two accidents in five months, which prompted Boeing to redesign part of an automated software system suspected of playing a role in the crashes that also involved faulty sensor data.

-PARIS (Reuters) - Global airlines on Thursday urged regulators to coordinate on technical requirements and timelines for the safe re-entry to service of the Boeing Co (BA.N) 737 MAX aircraft, which was grounded in March after two fatal accidents.
+The International Air Transport Association, a body representing some 290 airlines and over 80% of global traffic, said technical requirements and timelines for the safe re-entry to service of the 737 MAX should be aligned.

-The statement from the International Air Transport Association (IATA) came a day after an IATA summit to discuss the grounding of Boeing’s top-selling passenger jet, which has disrupted plans and hit profits at several airlines.
+The statement came a day after an IATA summit to discuss the grounding of Boeing’s top-selling passenger jet - the second such meeting held in recent weeks.

-It also followed news on Wednesday that the U.S. Federal Aviation Administration (FAA) had identified a new risk that Boeing must address on the 737 MAX before it can return to service.
+It also followed news on Wednesday, first reported by Reuters, that the U.S. Federal Aviation Administration (FAA) had identified a new risk that Boeing must address on the 737 MAX before it can start flying again.

-The FAA did not elaborate on the latest setback, but sources familiar with the matter told Reuters it was discovered during a simulator test last week and it was not yet clear if the issue could be addressed with a software upgrade or would require a more complex hardware fix.
+The FAA did not elaborate on the latest setback, but sources familiar with the matter told Reuters it was discovered during a simulator test last week.
+It was not yet clear if the issue could be addressed with a software upgrade or would require a more complex hardware fix.

 Boeing shares fell 4% to $359.78 in pre-market trade, while shares of some suppliers, such as Britain’s Senior Plc (SNR.L), also dropped sharply.